Close

 Outside we found the sea had invaded Paseo de Born.

 Ultramarine and turquoise hues danced in the ripples of foam that gently lapped our feet.
 As far as the eye could see there were islands of all shapes and sizes.
 Strangest of all, the sea between them seemed to be a different colour whichever way you looked.
 We soon discovered the reason for this as we waded in.
-This section of sea was as dark as wine and actually composed of the stuff.
+This section of sea was as dark as wine and composed of the stuff.
 Inevitably, we took a few sips as we swam, enough for the cyclist to conclude it was Bordeaux – Pétrus, in fact – though he was not sure if it was the 1865 or 1866.
 Inspired by such a wine-dark sea, he began reciting the Odyssey in the original Greek.

 The first island we came to was entirely made of crystal.
 It was a bit tricky for my companions to pull themselves onto the jagged shore, but with my long, dexterous arms I found this easy and of course my feet had a grip far superior to theirs.
-Crossing the surface, which refracted light like a prism so our footfalls seemed to fall on rainbows, we came to a grove of tobacco trees.
-The ground beneath them was covered with butts but hanging like leaves from the branches of the first were clusters of fresh, cork-tipped Craven A. Jarry broke off a bunch, stuffed the seven cigarettes that composed it into his mouth and lit them by firing his revolver.
+Crossing the surface, which refracted light like a prism, so our footfalls seemed to fall on rainbows, we came to a grove of tobacco trees.
+The ground beneath them was covered with butts but hanging like leaves from the branches of the first were clusters of cork-tipped Craven A. Jarry broke off a bunch, stuffed the seven cigarettes that composed it into his mouth and lit them by firing his revolver.
 After passing one to me and one to Barry, he inhaled his quota in greedy puffs and scanned the island in every direction.
-Apart from the trees, there was only crystal.
-Whatever he was looking for remained elsewhere.
-I, however, became increasingly attached to the place, for finding the smoke unpleasant I broke my cigarette in half and began chewing the unlit portion whose pungent taste immediately made me crave more.
-I went into the glade and randomly plucked Three Castles and Capstan Full Strength, discovering after several hours of pleasant and dedicated chewing that Passing Clouds was infinitely superior.

 Returning to the shore, we dived into the sea and made for the next island.
-This time we found ourselves swimming through warm saké.
+This time we found ourselves swimming through warm sake.
 Barry, particularly, enjoyed this and began reminiscing about Japan.
 But Jarry complained the rice wine was not strong enough for his liking.
 On the next island there were mud volcanoes that made gurgling noises as they threw wet soil into the air – Blurp!
 Blurp! – which spattered our faces.
 Barry, of course, could not resist gathering up several handfuls, which he kneaded into a ball and then began modelling, giving quick-fire glances in Jarry’s direction as he did so.

 ‘Why does everyone want to reproduce my mug?’ demanded the latter, reciting a long list of artists he had posed for which included Rousseau, Gauguin and Aubrey Beardsley.